 ITIL or Information technology infrastructure library is an IT practice that fulfills the requirements of customers as well as the needs of the business.
-An ITIL Lifecycle has 5 phases and service operation is the fourth phase.
-To run a business smoothly there are certain activities and procedures done on a daily basis so that the customer demands can be fulfilled efficiently and timely.
-ITIL service operation focusses on such daily business activities.
+An ITIL Lifecycle has 5 phases, and service operation is the fourth phase.
+To run a business smoothly, there are certain activities and procedures done on a daily basis so that the customer demands can be fulfilled efficiently and timely.
+ITIL service operation focuses on such daily business activities.

 When a customer wants a particular service, his main concern is the cost of the service, its reliability, and timely delivery.
 The type of technology used is not their concern.
 A capable service operating team minimizes issues and quick resolution when they arise.
 Delivering excellent service makes the next stage of ongoing service more efficient.

 The key factor in service operation is the increased consumption of goods and service experience.
 Effectively manage everyday affairs so that there are no issues and, if an issue arises, settle it at the priority level.

 Service operation is an important phase of the ITIL lifecycle because:

 - The plan of action, designing the plan, and the development process of the IT services are all executed and analyzed only.
 This is where the result of the undertaken service can be seen.

 - The everyday activities are performed, managed, and controlled with finesse so that the services, when delivered, are customer satisfactory.

 Principles of Service Operation

 Service operation should strive to maintain a balance between:

 - Internal IT perspective and external business perspective: The result or payoff service is what a business is interested in, but the IT service’s main concern is the process, the framework, the execution.
 A balance has to be brought here.